Metamorphosis

 — Henry Wadsworth Longfellow

 Human incarnation is usually a fluctuation between metamorphosis and stagnation.
-As the Dylan lyric puts it: “he not busy being born is busy dying.”
+As the Dylan lyric puts it, “he not busy being born is busy dying.”
+This card relates to metamorphosis in general, but also in particular to the metamorphosis from the desperation to be loved to being love.

 Norie Huddle, in her book Butterfly, describes in poetic language the metamorphosis of caterpillar into butterfly: